• Skip to primary navigation

 Fill the bowl or container about ⅔ full of water.

-Gently place the objects on the water, some objects will float when you place them on the water gently, but sink when you drop them.
+Gently place the objects on the water; some objects will float when you gently put them on the water but sink when you drop them.

 Can you predict which objects will float and which will sink?

-Can you design a table to record your results?
+Can you design a table for recording your results?

-Another idea is to set up a pirate style sink or float experiment or a lego theme investigation is always fun too!
+Another idea is to set up a pirate style sink or float experiment or a lego themed investigation is great fun too!

 Why do some things float and some things sink?

-Something else to try would be to make a boat from plasticine and show how marbles or something similar sink on their own, but hopefully float when inside the boat.
+Another idea is to make a boat from plasticine and use it to demonstrate how marbles or similar objects sink independently but hopefully float inside the boat.

 egg floating because of salt in the water - a fun sink or float experiment for kids

-Discover how many coins it takes to sink a tinfoil boat!
+Discover how many coins it takes to sink a tinfoil boat.
+This is a great addition or counting activity for younger children, too.

 Edventures with Kids tests different fruits and vegetables to see if they float or sink.